 Given the inflationary pressures weighing on families and farmers up and down the country, we will be asking how both parties will ensure British farming businesses can continue to deliver high-quality, affordable, and climate-friendly food for the nation whilst also protecting and caring for our environment.

 The NFU once again have a front row position in the Exhibition Hall at both the Labour and Conservative party conferences.
 Our engaging stand brings to life all our diverse agri-sectors, featuring a glasshouse and milking parlour along with grassland, field margins and trees.

-This year we’ll be asking political delegates to pledge their support for farming by signing an egg and we’ll be providing cheese tastings complete with a themed tea towel to top off their visit.
+This year we’re asking political delegates to pledge their support for farming by signing an egg and we’re providing cheese tastings complete with a themed tea towel to top off their visit.

-The stand provides an opportunity for MPs, Peers, prospective parliamentary candidates and Councillors to meet Officeholders, Directors and the External Affairs team to learn more about farming’s current challenges.
-We will also share our asks ahead of the ever-nearing General Election in 2024, as well as look to educate delegates more generally about the importance of British farming.
+The stand provides an opportunity for MPs, Peers, prospective parliamentary candidates and councillors to meet officeholders, directors and the External Affairs team to learn more about farming’s current challenges.
+We are also sharing our asks ahead of the ever-nearing General Election in 2024, as well as educating delegates more generally about the importance of British farming.

 “Our work at the party conferences offers a prime opportunity to land important messages highlighting the issues facing the rural economy and its voters, and to secure valuable commitments,” said NFU Head of External Affairs Olivia Phoenix.

-Party conference season kicks off in late-September as the Liberal Democrats descend on Bournemouth (23 to 26 September).
-NFU Vice President David Exwood will be attending the conference’s flagship ‘Business Day’ which will feature policy presentations and roundtable discussions that will filter into the party’s manifesto writing process.
+NFU Vice President David Exwood also attended the conference’s flagship ‘Business Day’ which featured policy presentations and roundtable discussions that will filter into the party’s manifesto writing process.

 Officeholders carrying the torch